 Optimization Effects

 The optimization effect shows Table 2.4.2.
-The reduction cost is about 85.6 $ per day i.e., 0.03 M$ per year by optimization if the unit cost of total chlorine is assumed to be 100 $/(mg/L).
-But the RO optimization module works correctly while there is room for improvement in the optimization model including the prediction model.
+The reduction cost is about $85.6 per day i.e., $0.03 M per year by optimization if the unit cost of total chlorine is assumed to be 100 $/(mg/L).
+Even though the RO optimization module works correctly, there is room for improvement in the optimization model including the prediction model.
 To improve the relationship, it needs to introduce the RO membrane fouling model to the optimization model and use stably measured online data as discussed in the previous section.